 AI vs Machine Learning – remember the difference!

 You may have noticed that the definitions of Artificial Intelligence and Machine Learning are fairly similar.
-In fact, the term AI has been frequently misused over the years, especially in places where Machine Learning would be the appropriate one to use.
+In fact, the term AI has been frequently misused over the years, especially in places where Machine Learning would be the more appropriate one.

-ML focuses precisely on the machine gaining knowledge from the processed data and being able to produce an output based on it, while Artificial Intelligence deals with machines being able “think” and act similarly to humans.
+ML focuses precisely on the machine gaining knowledge from the processed data and being able to produce an output based on it, while Artificial Intelligence deals with machines being able to “think” and act similarly to humans.

 What’s more, Machine Learning is in fact the most important part in the process of creating AI algorithms that mimic human thinking.

 It’s worth remembering that while using the terms interchangeably is not exactly wrong, Artificial Intelligence is a much wider concept, and Machine Learning is its specific subset.